1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ![Bedmesh 3point settled](../assets/images/bedmesh_3pt_settled_web.jpg)

-As you can see, there is still some room for finetuning, like lowering the front by adjusting the pitch and adding some Kapton tape to certain spots as well for getting the bed as lat as possible overall, but as I was too lazy at that point and had stuff to print, I didn't do that at that point.
+As you can see, there is still some room for finetuning, like lowering the front by adjusting the pitch and adding some Kapton tape to certain spots as well for getting the bed as flat as possible overall, but as I was too lazy at that point and had stuff to print, I didn't do it then.

 Conclusion: so, will I do this mod at my second Neo as well and can I recommend it?
 Yes, absolutely.
 I might try to get a gantry from the aftermarket which already offers the option for this kind of 3 point mounting system and which is (hopefully) more rigid overall though, as the whole gantry itself really appears pretty flimsy to me.
-I'm not sure about that yet though, as I like to tinker and modify it with spending the less money I can - but if I'll end up buying such a gantry, I'll add pictures here.
+I'm not sure about that yet though, as I like to tinker and modify it with spending the less money I can - but if I'll end up buying such a gantry, I'll add pictures here and let you know how it went.

 ---